milwrite/cloze-reader/README.md

 ## Local LLM Integration

-The `local-llm-integration` branch adds support for running with a local LLM server instead of OpenRouter API:
+Cloze Reader supports running with a local LLM server instead of OpenRouter API:

 ### Setup
 1. **Start your local LLM server** on port 1234 (e.g., using LM Studio with Gemma-3-12b)